 The minimum entry requirement is a UK 2:1 degree, or its international equivalent, in informatics, artificial intelligence, cognitive science, computer science, electrical engineering, linguistics, mathematics, philosophy, physics or psychology.
 Experience of computer programming equivalent to an introductory programming course and specific training in mathematics: basic calculus (differentiation and integration) and linear algebra (vectors and multi-dimensional matrices).
-English language requirements may also apply.
+All applicants must also meet our English language requirements.

 Months of entry

 Data science is the study of the computational principles, methods, and systems for extracting and structuring knowledge from data, and the application and use of those principles.
 Large data sets are now generated by almost every activity in science, society, and commerce - ranging from molecular biology to social media, from sustainable energy to health care.

 Data science asks: how can we efficiently find patterns in these vast streams of data?